Skip to contents

 • sample_rate

-The sample rate of the exported data file (in Hz) can either be specified explicitly, or it will be estimated from time_channel.
+The sample rate (in Hz) of the exported data can either be specified explicitly, or it will be estimated from time_channel.

 Automatic detection usually works well unless there is irregular sampling, or the time_channel is a count of samples rather than a time value.
-For example, Oxysoft exports a sample number rather than time values.
-In this specific case, the function will recognise and read the correct sample rate from the file metadata.
+For example, Oxysoft exports a column of sample numbers rather than time values.
+For Ozysoft files specifically, the function will recognise and read the correct sample rate from the file metadata.
 However, in most cases sample_rate should be defined explicitly if known.

 • add_timestamp

-If the time_channel is detected as date-time format (e.g.; hh:mm:ss), by default it will be converted to numeric time in seconds.
-If specified, this option will preserve a seperate timestamp column of those date-time values.
+FALSE by default; if time_channel is in date-time (POSIXct) format (e.g.; hh:mm:ss), by default it will be converted to numeric time in seconds.

 • zero_time

-If time_channel values start at a non-zero value, this option will re-calculate time starting from zero.
+FALSE by default; if time_channel values start at a non-zero value, zero_time = TRUE will re-calculate time starting from zero.
 If time_channel was converted from date-time format, it will always be re-calculated from zero regardless of this option.

 • keep_all